4 nights dinner, bed & breakfast

 Lanhydrock House & Garden & Padstow

 This morning we make our way to the magnificent Lanhydrock House & Garden.
 We explore the 'upstairs and downstairs' of Victorian life, from the servants' quarters, to the luxurious elegant dining room and living areas.
 Outside, we stroll around the extensive gardens with fabulous blooms.
-After lunch, we move on to Padstow for the afternoon, and roam around the charming fishing port.
-You may know Padstow as a famous foodie destination.
-Rick Stein opened his first seafood restaurant here in 1975.
+After lunch, we move on to Padstow for the afternoon and roam around the charming fishing port.
+You may know Padstow as a famous foodie destination – indeed Rick Stein opened his first seafood restaurant here in 1975.
 We’ll have our own dinner later tonight at the hotel.